-Freelancing isn’t a cakewalk and all the elements of this career path point to this.
+Freelancing isn’t a cakewalk, and all the elements of this career path point to this.
 It has responsibilities equivalent to entrepreneurship.
-With the rise in the number of remote working gigs, this sector saw a surge in freelance writing jobs.
-But ever wondered why only a handful of new freelance writers land high paying clients?
+With the rise in remote working gigs, this sector saw a surge in freelance writing jobs.
+But ever wondered why only a handful of new freelance writers get high paying clients?

-As lucrative as it seems, freelancing comes with the immense freedom and making mistakes becomes easier in such a setting.
-Clients may pull the plug or projects may get cancelled.
+As lucrative as it seems, freelancing comes with immense freedom and making mistakes becomes easier in such a setting.
+Clients may pull the plug, or projects may get cancelled.
 Even a single blunder can damage your reputation or potentially harm your business.

 It may seem like you have it all under control, but that six-digit income may still be a far-fetched dream.
 Worry not!
 Slip-ups are inevitable during entry days.
 With every passing day, you become a better freelance writer or copywriter alongside learn to handle clients and collaborate with other freelancers.
 Here are seven deadly freelance writing pitfalls to avoid.

 Common Mistakes to Avoid in Freelance Writing

 1. You aren’t too good with deadlines

 What’s your final goal as a freelance writer?
 To land up good high paying projects and earn as many referrals as possible.
 Right?
 It is possible only when you build trust and a reputation for timely project deliverance.

 The crux of your relationship with your client is dependent upon trust.
 This trust is earned with quality work delivered on time.
 If you cannot deliver on time, it poorly reflects your professionalism, work ethic, managerial abilities and competency.
 However, it is not a big deal if you are only slightly over the deadline.
 But, if this becomes a habit, it will impact your freelance writing business in the long run.

 Even if you are charging per word or per project, make it a practice to strict to the promised deadlines.